Guard goose: Goose behavior

 Geese are considered to have excellent eyesight and to be "watchful and inquisitive", with strong territorial instincts.
 Goose attacks on humans are commonly reported.
 One case in 2001 set a legal precedent, resulting in a workers' compensation payout of over $17,000 for an injured delivery person, the first Illinois workers' compensation claim due to wildlife.
-In another case, several geese protecting their goslings knocked an Englishman off his bicycle resulting in hospitalization.
+In another case, several geese protecting their goslings knocked a man off his bicycle, resulting in hospitalization.
 One Buffalo, New York resident claimed over $2 million in damages for a goose attack while on a neighbor's property.
 At times, park rangers have killed entire flocks of aggressive geese.
 Canada geese in Cincinnati parks have been responsible for knocking people down and breaking their bones, and called "spitting, hissing, biting attack missiles".

 The same aggressive, territorial behavior can be utilized in the guard capacity.
 Geese are intelligent enough to discern unusual people or sounds from usual stimuli.
 Their loud honking will alert humans when the geese are alarmed.

 History of use

 Guard geese have been used throughout history, and in modern times.
 In ancient Rome, geese are credited by the historian Livy for giving the alarm when Gauls invaded (see Battle of the Allia).
 Geese were subsequently revered in the supplicia canum annual sacrifice, and the Romans later founded a temple to Juno, to whom the geese were considered sacred.

 On modern farms, geese are said to be good deterrents to predators of other domestic fowl, and against snakes.
-A handbook on industrial security recommends them for protecting warehouses and other isolated physical assets.
+A 2006 handbook on industrial security recommends them for protecting warehouses and other isolated physical assets.
 They are reported to have been used to guard United States Air Defense Command installations in Germany; as the Scotch Watch at Ballantine's Distillery in Dumbarton, Scotland; and to protect a police station in Xinjiang, China.